How to do inclusive onboarding

 Employees overwhelmed during onboarding

-Someone in a business shirt reaching out.
-Text reads: "Onboarding well can improve productivity by over 70%".
 It’s easy to overwhelm new starters with excessive paperwork and meetings.
 Employers expect the average new hire to complete 54 activities while onboarding.

 In one survey, 58% of organisations said there was a focus on processes and paperwork during onboarding.